-2.30 The potential of any site will also be informed by the other assessment criteria, and it is recognised that some sites will have a higher or lower capacity due to physical constraints and proposed use.
+- 2.31 The potential of any site will also be informed by the other assessment criteria, and it is recognised that some sites will have a higher or lower capacity due to physical constraints and proposed use. - 2.32 Relationship with associated settlements: One of the most common factors that will determine a site's potential suitability is its relationship with the settlement to which it associates.
+With the exception of sites submitted for consideration as a new settlement or for employment use associated with the strategic road network, to be considered suitable a site must be in or adjacent to the existing developed footprint of the settlement.
+Sites separated from the development boundary or development footprint of a settlement may be considered suitable where they adjoin another site which does adjoin a development boundary/development footprint.

-- 2.31 Relationship with associated settlements: One of the most common factors that will determine a site's potential suitability is its relationship with the settlement to which it associates.
-With the exception of sites submitted for consideration as a new settlement, to be considered suitable a site must be in or adjacent to the existing developed footprint of the settlement.
-Sites separated from the settlement boundary may be considered suitable where they adjoin another site which does adjoin a settlement boundary. - 2.32 The development footprint of a settlement is defined as the continuous built form of the settlement and excludes: - Individual buildings and groups of dispersed, or intermittent buildings, that are clearly detached form the continuous built-up area of the settlement; - Gardens, paddocks, and other undeveloped land within the curtilage of buildings on the edge of the settlement where land relates more to the surrounding countryside than to the built-up area of the settlement; and - Agricultural buildings and associated land on the edge of the settlement
+- 2.33 The development footprint of a settlement is defined as the continuous built form of the settlement and excludes: - Individual buildings and groups of dispersed, or intermittent buildings, that are clearly detached form the continuous built-up area of the settlement; - Gardens, paddocks, and other undeveloped land within the curtilage of buildings on the edge of the settlement where land relates more to the surrounding countryside than to the built-up area of the settlement; and - Agricultural buildings and associated land on the edge of the settlement